Germany at a Glance

-- Wander around Munich, viewing its architectural highlights and botanical gardens
+- Wander around Munich's architectural highlights

 - Luxury accommodation throughout